nickbradley/codestory/study/study.md

    - [ ] Not very useful
    - [ ] Not useful
    - [ ] Did not use the link
- 4. Do you have any comments on CodeStory?
+ 4. Do you have any comments about CodeStory?
 Were you missing any information?
 Developers don’t tend to record their thoughts while writing code although this information could be valuable for program understanding.
 Our tool CodeStory interacts with StackOverflow and records copy paste information during development.
 Thank you for participating in this study!